Germany Scholarship Award for the period of April 1st, 2020 to March 31st, 2021!

 FAQs on the Germany Scholarship for prospective applicants

 Half of the funding for the D-Stips comes from the Federal Ministry of Education and Research (BMBF), the other half from private donors that include foundations, companies, private individuals and others.

 You can apply regardless of which semester you are in; the only condition in this respect is that the last semester of your standard study period ends not before the summer semester.

 Yes, funding can be obtained over several years.
 However, at the University of Stuttgart the scholarship award is limited to one year (two semesters) and, since it is tendered anew every year, students who already have the Germany Scholarship must go through the application process again at the stipulated time.

 The application deadlines are regularly announced on this Internet page.
-Application deadlines are usually between the end of November and mid-December.
+Usually, the application documents can be handed in at the beginning of January.

 The Germany Scholarship is a merit scholarship for which, in addition to grades, also some so-called soft factors (see next FAQs) play a large role.
-It is used to support the best people in a study program.
+It is used to support the best and most engaged people in a study program.

 Besides the grade average, the following soft factors are taken into account in awarding the scholarships: subject-related and non-subject qualifications and achievements (e.g., prizes and internships), extracurricular engagement (e.g., volunteering, social or political engagement) but also circumstances that have complicated the educational biography to date (such as caring for own children, a migration background, illnesses).
-See also Section 6 of the University of Stuttgart statutes for awarding Germany Scholarships (pdf) (August 11, 2011).
+See also Section 6 of the University of Stuttgart statutes for awarding Germany Scholarships [de] (pdf) (August 11, 2011).

 Yes, if your donor does not choose to remain anonymous, we will pass the contact information on to you.